 Things to Consider When Planning a River Valley Walk

-Lisa Kercher (she/her) is our guest blogger for the month of January.
+Lisa Kercher (she/her) is our guest blogger for January.

-We’ve got a few lifelong Edmontonians (40+ years) in the group who, every week, join us to explore a new trail they’ve never heard of let alone experienced.
+We’ve got a few lifelong Edmontonians (40+ years) in the group who, every week, join us to explore a new trail they’ve never heard of, let alone experienced.
 It can be intimidating for people to try new things, especially an activity that requires a specific knowledge base or skill set.
-Heading out for a hike in the River Valley in an unfamiliar area is safer and more fun when you bring a friend along.
-Or in our case, a whole group of friends!
-That being said, it’s still very important to follow the current covid protocols.
-Safety on the trails includes masks and social distancing now too.
+When you bring a friend along, heading out for a hike in the River Valley in an unfamiliar area is safer and more fun.
+Or, in our case, a whole group of friends!
+That being said, following the current COVID protocols is still very important.
+Safety on the trails now includes masks and social distancing.

-Speaking of safety, the On Saturday We Hike regulars are a mix of abilities and skill levels when it comes to hiking.
-We tend to stick to the more accessible trails and offer “Accessibility Notes” so hikers can gauge their comfort level with the location before attending.
+Speaking of safety, the On Saturday We Hike regulars have a mix of abilities and skill levels.
+We tend to stick to the more accessible trails and offer “Accessibility Notes,” so hikers can gauge their comfort level with the location before attending.

 • Inclines